BBC Symphony Chorus: The Dream of Gerontius

+The Dream of Gerontius will be performed at the Barbican on 13 December 2024 as a tribute to Sir Andrew Davis, who died in April 2024.

 The Chorus today

 Although normally associated with the BBC Symphony Orchestra, the Chorus does perform independently.
 Venues regularly visited include the Barbican Centre and the Royal Albert Hall.
 As the resident chorus at the BBC Proms, the Symphony Chorus usually performs both on the first and last night.
 It makes regular recordings for classical music station BBC Radio 3.

 New works play a vital part in the life of the Chorus.
 They try to balance well-known scores with the challenges of newer or more difficult works.
 Premieres and commissions in recent years have included works by Peter Maxwell Davies, Dame Judith Weir, John Tavener, Hugh Wood and Anthony Payne.
 The level of the Chorus is widely acknowledged to be exceptional, with works in its repertoire so difficult as sometimes to be inaccessible to professionals.
 Rehearsals take place twice a week, and the Chorus has very high requirements, with selection being tough.